Acupuncture Rochedale

 Acupuncture – part of your physiotherapy treatment?

-A Pinch of Prevention uses a thorough assessment to determine whether the patient is suitable for this treatment and a course of needling is often complimented with a flexibility program and hands-on treatment as appropriate.
+A Pinch Of Prevention performs an extensive assessment to determine the suitability of the patient for this treatment.
+The course of needling may be accompanied by a flexible program and hands-on treatment as necessary.
 It is becoming more common for Acupuncture to be used alongside with a physical therapy treatment regimen.
-Our team at A Pinch of Prevention uses Acupuncture as an evidence-based form of treatment for acute and chronic pain, musculoskeletal injuries or sports injuries.
+Our team at A Pinch Of Prevention uses Acupuncture in its evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.

 What is the Acupuncture Evidence Project?